Travlars/120-hour-epic-sax-marathon/structured-data.markdown

 ~~~
 </exercise>

-Okey, so now that `map` has been gone over, let's see the definition of
+Okay, so now that `map` has been gone over, let's see the definition of
 `all-author-names` again.

 ~~~{.clojure}